getCUJO/QoOID/draft-ietf-ippm-qoo.md

 ## Describing Network Performance Requirements {#describing_requirements}
 The QoO framework builds upon the work already proposed in the Broadband Forum standard called Quality of Experience Delivered (QED) {{TR-452.1}}, which defines the Quality Attenuation metric.
-Correspondingly, QoO expresses network performance requirements as a set of percentile–latency tuples.
-For example, a requirement might state: at 4Mbps, 90% of packets must arrive within 100ms, and 100% within 200ms.
+Correspondingly, QoO expresses network performance requirements as a set of percentile–latency tuples with corresponding packet loss thresholds and a minimum required throughput.
+For example, a requirement might state: at 4Mbps, 90% of packets must arrive within 100ms, and 100% within 200ms, implying 0% packet loss.
 This list can be minimal (e.g., 100% within 200ms) or extended as needed and different percentiles may be used to characterize different applications.
 Still, it might be beneficial for future standardization activities to converge on a fixed set of general percentiles or for specific applications/ application classes to make QoO measurements between different providers more comparable.
-For the sake of simplicity, this document only states that the requirements percentiles must match one or more of the percentiles defined in the measurements, i.e., one can set requirements at the \[0th, 10th, 25th, 50th, 75th, 90th, 95th, 99th, 99.9th, 100th\] percentiles.
+For the sake of simplicity, this document only states that the latency percentiles in the requirements must match one or more of the percentiles defined in the measurements, i.e., one can set requirements at the \[0th, 10th, 25th, 50th, 75th, 90th, 95th, 99th, 99.9th, 100th\] percentiles.
-Packet loss must be reported as a separate value.
+Packet loss rates and bandwidth must be reported as separate values.

 Applications do of course have throughput requirements, and thus a complete framework for application-level network quality must also take capacity into account.
-Insufficient bandwidth may give unacceptable application outcomes without necessarily inducing a lot of latency.
+Insufficient bandwidth may give unacceptable application outcomes without necessarily inducing a lot of latency or packet loss.
 Therefore, the network requirements must include a minimum throughput requirement.
 A fully specified requirement can be thought of as specifying the latency and loss requirements to be met while the end-to-end network path is loaded in a way that is at least as